 Where Is The Quadratus Lumborum Muscle?

-- Side bending the trunk (lateral flexion)
+- Side bending at the waist. (lateral flexion)

-- Straightening of the spine (standing upright)
+- Extension of the spine (standing upright)

 - Stabilizes the lower back and pelvis

-- Assists with exhalation (breathing out)
+- Assists with breathing out (exhalation)

-- Supports and protects the internal organs
+- Provides support and protection for the internal organs

-Quadratus Lumborum Muscle Pain And Symptoms
+What Are Quadratus Lumborum Pain Symptoms?

 Symptoms include: